The Best Chocolate Crinkle Cookies are my first Holiday cookie of this season. A Classic cookie that should be on everyone's Christmas Cookie platter.

 - A great article about crinkle cookies by American Test Kitchen, yes I read cookie articles, suggested using both granular and confectioner sugar.
 Granular sugar draws out the moisture and the cookie has more cracks and looks pretty.

-- Personally, the extra roll in granulated sugar puts these over the top delicious.
+- The extra roll in granulated sugar puts these over the top delicious.

 Tips to Make The Best Chocolate Crinkle Cookie Recipe:

 - Bake the crinkle cookies at room temperature.
-This ensures they spread correctly to get create crinkles.
+This ensures they spread correctly to create crinkles.

-- If you don't get a lot of crinkling in your cookies, the batter may have not yet been at room temperature.
+- If you don't get a lot of crinkling in your cookies, the batter may not have been at room temperature.

-- Use both baking soda and baking powder to get height on my crinkle cookie.
+- Use both baking soda and baking powder to get height on the crinkle cookie.

-- A scoop to measure cookie batter to be rolled ensures same size cookies.
+- A scoop to measure cookie batter to be rolled ensures the same size cookies.

-- A combo of rolling the dough in granulated sugar and then confectioners sugar gives great texture to crinkle cookies.
+- A combination of rolling the dough in granulated sugar and then confectioners' sugar gives great texture to crinkle cookies.

 - Adding espresso powder to the mix adds an amazing depth of flavor to these yummy crinkle cookies.